python-sverige/protokoll/styrelsemote/boardmeeting-2020-09-17.md

 * Conference logistics
 * Skattverket situation update
 * Update website
+* CFP status

 # Minutes of Meeting
 * Check invoice to sponsors
   - Sent already to H&M, preparing to send to Funnel, 46Elks
   - Need to check with the reference person from last year
   - Helio to send the invoice info from last year
+  - Klarna approved sponsorship, to proceed with creating the agreement
 * Replying to sponsorship question from Sigma
   - Steven to reply with the standard offer
   - For incoming sponsors forward to Anna to for new invoice and contracts